pantheon-systems/documentation/source/content/guides/getstarted/07-purchase.md

 ## Purchase a Plan

-1. Go to the Site Dashboard for the site you want to purchase a plan for, and click **Upgrade** next to the site's name.
+1. On your Site Dashboard, and **Upgrade** next to the site's name.

    ![Upgrade button](../../../images/purchase-upgrade-plan-button.png)